AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 ```

 The `aggregate` method is called whenever the _policy_ is satisfied.
 It gets a map with all the declared QualityObjects.
 It is expected to return a new Quality based on the inputs.

-Note: the `aggregate` method receives a map with more objects than requested.
-In particular, it contains the objects produced by the aggregator itself.
-This is probably going to change in the future.
-For the time being make sure you query the map with the correct name and not blindly loop over all elements.

 ## Committing code